guogenglin/RISST/README.md

 # RISST
-Rapid In Silico SeroTyping for three common swine bacerial pathogens
+Rapid In Silico SeroTyping for three common swine bacterial pathogens

 # What is it?